pardees/sibby/README.md

-# Boston Ruby Worskhop: first Ruby on Rails application
+# Boston Ruby Workshop: first Ruby on Rails application

-This is the first application for Pardees.
+Ths is the first application for Pardees!